bentomhall/nih-system/monsters/DragonTemplate.md

 **Challenge** 14

 **_Special Traits_**.
-Pick one of the following based on color:
-- Amphibious: The dragon can breath both air and water.
+Pick one of the following based on color:\\n- Amphibious: The dragon can breath both air and water.\\n- Ice Walk.
-- Ice Walk.
 The dragon can move across and climb icy surfaces without needing to make an ability check.
-Additionally, difficult terrain composed of ice or snow doesn’t cost it extra moment.
+Additionally, difficult terrain composed of ice or snow doesn’t cost it extra moment.\\n- Shapechange.
-- Shapechange.
 The dragon can use its action to transform into a humanoid shape of Medium or smaller size.
-Its features other than its size do not change.
+Its features other than its size do not change.\\n- Spellcasting.
-- Spellcasting.
 The dragon can cast spells.
 These generally should be defensive, control, or utility spells, as the dragon has enough raw firepower.
-Its spellcasting DC is 16.
-    - Pick 3 spells that cost 4 AET or less.
-It can cast these 3x/day each.
-    - Pick 2 spells that cost 7 AET or less.
-It can cast these 2x/day each.
-    - Pick 1 spell that costs 8 AET.
+Its spellcasting DC is 16.\\n- Pick 3 spells that cost 4 AET or less.
+It can cast these 3x/day each. \\n- Pick 2 spells that cost 7 AET or less.
+It can cast these 2x/day each.\\n- Pick 1 spell that costs 8 AET.
 It can cast this once/day.

 **_Damage Type_**.
 The dragon's bite attacks and breath weapon deal damage based on its color.
-The saving throw also depends on the color
-- Black: Necrotic (CON)
+The saving throw also depends on the color\\n- Black: Necrotic (CON)\\n- Blue: Lightning (DEX)\\n- Brass: Thunder (CON)\\n- Bronze or Red: Fire (DEX)\\n- Copper Acid (CON)\\n- Green: Acid (DEX)\\n- Gold: Radiant (DEX)\\n- Silver or White: Cold (CON)
-- Blue: Lightning (DEX)
-- Brass: Thunder (CON)
-- Bronze or Red: Fire (DEX)
-- Copper Acid (CON)
-- Green: Acid (DEX)
-- Gold: Radiant (DEX)
-- Silver or White: Cold (CON)

 **_Blast Shape_**.
-The dragon's breath weapon targets an area chosen from the list below:
-- Ball: 20 ft radius sphere centered on a point within 90 ft
+The dragon's breath weapon targets an area chosen from the list below:\\n- Ball: 20 ft radius sphere centered on a point within 90 ft\\n- Cone: 60 ft cone\\n- Line: 60 ft line that is 10 ft wide
-- Cone: 60 ft cone
-- Line: 60 ft line that is 10 ft wide

 **_Legendary Resistance (3/Day)_**.
 If the dragon fails a saving throw, it can choose to succeed instead.